MojoliciousDotIO/mojolicious.io/blog/2017/12/05/day-5-your-apps-built-in-commands/index.markdown

     perl myapp.pl eval -V 'app->pg->db->query("SELECT NOW()")->hash'

-These last two database examples assumed that your app was using [Mojo::Pg](http://mojolicious.org/perldoc/Mojo/Pg) but similar examles could work for any database that your app knows about.
+These last two database examples assumed that your app was using [Mojo::Pg](http://mojolicious.org/perldoc/Mojo/Pg) but similar one-liners could work for any database that your app knows about.

 There really is nothing like debugging or administering your application without having to copy and paste a bunch of your logic from your app to some script.
 Although if you really find yourself using the `eval` command for the same tasks often ... well that should wait until tomorrow.